githubharald/SimpleHTR/README.md

 Handwritten Text Recognition (HTR) system implemented with TensorFlow (TF) and trained on the IAM off-line HTR dataset.
 This Neural Network (NN) model recognizes the text contained in the images of segmented words as shown in the illustration below.
-3/4 of the words from the validation-set are correctly recognized and the character error rate is around 11%.
+3/4 of the words from the validation-set are correctly recognized, and the character error rate is around 10%.

 ![htr](./doc/htr.png)